super-resolution/Locan/README.md

 If you want to acknowledge locan please cite the following publication:

-Sören Doose, LOCAN: a python library for analyzing single-molecule localization microscopy data, Bioinformatics, 2022, https://doi.org/10.1093/bioinformatics/btac160
+Sören Doose, LOCAN: a python library for analyzing single-molecule localization microscopy data, Bioinformatics 38(9), 2670–2672, 2022, https://doi.org/10.1093/bioinformatics/btac160

 Or cite this repository using the DOI provided by zenodo: